Codecademy/docs/content/dart/concepts/list/terms/clear/clear.md

 ---
 Title: 'clear()'
-Description: 'Removes all objects from the list; the length of the list becomes zero.'
+Description: 'Removes all objects from the list and the length of the list becomes zero.'
 Subjects:
   - 'Computer Science'
   - 'Mobile Development'